antFB/antFB/docs/react/introduce.en-US.md

 ## Features

-- Using Ant Design, a design language for creating user friendly and beautiful websites.
+- Following Ant Fable, a design language for creating user friendly and beautiful websites.
 - It is a set of high quality UI components and based on [React Component](http://react-component.github.io/badgeboard/).
 - Provides a work flow which is based on npm, webpack, and babel, supporting ES2015 and TypeScript.